eelstork/Kabuki/README.md

 ## Usage

 Find inspiration [in the source](Assets/Kabuki/Runtime/Actor.howl).
-C# sources live [here](Assets/~build/Kabuki/) With the referred prerequisites, you may also build and run play mode tests.
+C# sources live [here](Assets/~build/Kabuki/).

+With the referred prerequisites (or equiv), you may also build and run play mode tests.

 ## Future

 - Currently, reviewing implementations
 - Will provide alternative implementations ('classic' mecanim and legacy animation integrations)
+- Pure C# mirror